-Adds a new event handler in the same way as add\handler/3, but also supervises the connection between the event handler and the calling process.
+Adds a new event handler in the same way as add\handler/3, but also supervises the connection by linking the event handler and the calling process.

-- If the calling process later terminates with Reason, the event manager deletes the event handler by calling Module:terminate/2 with {stop,Reason} as argument. - If the event handler is deleted later, the event manager sends a message {gen\event\EXIT, Handler, Reason} to the calling process.
+- If the calling process later terminates with Reason, the event manager deletes any supervised event handlers by calling Module:terminate/2, then calls Module:handle\info/2 for each remaining handler. - If the event handler is deleted later, the event manager sends a message {gen\event\EXIT, Handler, Reason} to the calling process.
 Reason is one of the following: - normal, if the event handler has been removed because of a call to delete\handler/3, or remove\handler has been returned by a callback function (see below). - shutdown, if the event handler has been removed because the event manager is terminating. - {swapped, NewHandler, Pid}, if the process Pid has replaced the event handler with another event handler NewHandler using a call to swap\handler/3 or swap\sup\handler/3. - A term, if the event handler is removed because of an error.
 Which term depends on the error.